Highways in Croatia: Expressway sections under constructions

+Planned expressway sections

 State roads

 State roads are defined by legislation as important routes for road traffic between various parts of the country.
 Classification of a road as a state road does not describe actual conditions of the road itself.

 State roads in Croatia are assigned one, two or three digit numbers which generally comply with the following pattern (although there are some exceptions to the rules):